 A second opinion forensic pathology consultation involves numerous steps including:

-It is our goal to complete steps three through seven within 7 calendar days.
+It is our goal to complete steps 3 through 5 within seven calendar days.

 It is our goal to provide clients with expert opinions within seven calendar days of the receipt of all medical evidence.